 The most wicked people (tax collectors and prostitutes) turned from their sins through John the Baptist's hell-fire and damnation preaching, but the religious hypocrites and false religious preachers (Pharisees) were remaining unrepentant, even through they heard the same sermons and saw people’s lives change, according to Jesus.

 ● Then some soldiers asked him, “And what should we do?”
 He replied, “Don’t extort money and don’t accuse people falsely—be content with your pay.”
 (Luke 3:14)

-John reveals indirectly what the typical Roman soldier was like, that is, they were extorting money, were false accusers and greedy.
+John the Baptist reveals indirectly what the typical Roman soldier was like, that is, they were extorting money, were false accusers and greedy.
 That needed to change, if they wanted salvation.
 They couldn’t have both (and you can’t either).
 The choice was theirs (and YOURS)—fruit or fire.

 ● Soldiers wouldn’t have to leave the military and tax collectors wouldn’t have to stop collecting taxes, but both would have to drastically change to have salvation also.
 Take it or leave it, change or remain on the road to hell.
 It was their choice.

 ● Jesus preached the exact message John the Baptist did (fruit or fire):

 Every tree that does not bear good fruit is cut down and thrown into the fire.
 (Mat 7:19)